THE YORKSHIRE DALES GREEN LANES ALLIANCE

 LIST OF STREEETS A list, required to be kept by local authorities, that records routes whose maintenance is chargeable to the public purse.
 Unclassified County Roads (see below) are recorded on the List of Streets.
 This listing tells us nothing about the rights of way that subsist on UCRs.
 It tells us only that they are publicly maintainable.
 This is the view of the government’s legal advisers in the Department of the Environment and Rural Affairs, but it is challenged by some recreational vehicle users who assert that UCRs, by definition, bear public motor vehicular rights.
 YDGLA’s own research has shown that at least one UCR in the Dales was, historically, dedicated as a bridleway.
 This undermines vehicle-users’ assertion that all UCRs bear rights for motor vehicles.

 NATURAL ENVIRONMENTS AND RURAL COMMUNITIES ACT, 2006 (NERC) This highly important act set severe limits to the expansion of the network of green lanes that must be acknowledged to bear rights of way for motor vehicles.
 Section 67 of the Act extinguishes, with a few exceptions, the motor-vehicular rights on all routes that are recorded on the definitive map (and therefore on up-to-date Ordnance Survey maps) as footpaths, bridleways, or restricted byways.
-Before the NERC Act, recreational motor vehicle user groups took systematic advantage of the pre-existing law, which said that if a route any route, regardless of its character could be shown to have once been, maybe centuries ago, legally open to horses and carts, it must be acknowledged now to bear rights for motor vehicles.
+Before the NERC Act, recreational motor vehicle user groups took systematic advantage of the pre-existing law, which said that if any route, regardless of its character could be shown to have once been, maybe centuries ago, legally open to horses and carts, it must be acknowledged now to bear rights for motor vehicles.
 NERC puts an end to this archaic ‘horse-and-cart’ rule, and gives protection to hundreds of green lanes that were under threat of being classified as motor routes.
 The exceptions in NERC to the extinguishments of motor vehicular rights are important too, and they have led to numbers of legal cases and public inquiries in which the new law has been tested.
 The significant exceptions to the extinguishment of rights for motor vehicles are these:

 Important tests of all of these exceptions have been made. exception number i is regularly tested in order to establish whether any particular route on the List of Streets has historic rights for motor vehicles.
 Exception number ii was tested in court and led to the ‘Winchester Judgment’ (see below).
 Numbers iii and iv have been tested at public inquiries where, so far, vehicle user groups have been unable to secure the vehicular rights that they were seeking.
 The exceptions provided by NERC present formidable obstacles to vehicle users who wish to engage them.